FusionAuth/fusionauth-example-laravel-api/README.md

+**This repo is out of date and is archived.
+Check out [an updated tutorial on using FusionAuth with Laravel](https://fusionauth.io/docs/quickstarts/quickstart-php-laravel-api) or [the updated GitHub repository](https://github.com/FusionAuth/fusionauth-quickstart-php-laravel-api).**

 # Example: Using a Laravel API with FusionAuth

 This project contains an example project that illustrates using FusionAuth with Laravel10 for an API.